ublitzjs/preprocess/src/my_thoughts.md

 ### cache can be acquired in libuv worker ONLY in order to synchronize disk usage with NodeJS application.
 Always when queing caching job I create a cache dummy (it depends whether it is global or not).

-### libuv worker can be started in several ways:
-  - if I call addon.cache from js.
-In this case I:
-      1)  create a dummy ONLY GLOBALLY
-      2)  when template is waiting to be cached, other tasks can subscribe to wait for it to finish AND immediately be queued in thread pool to handle tasks.

-  - if I call addon.compile. it is not really meant for highly parallel usage of a cache, but still needs to handle this anyways. if cache exists AND is optimized - just call js callback and quit;
-      if cache exists but NOT optimized - queue processing, which WILL save AST globally. if cache dummy exists but not cached yet - throws error.
-Why? .compile should be called first for templates if no cache
-        1) get file descriptor
-        2) get file size
-        3) create optimization task container and push all data to it
-        4) queue libuv (which will globally save cache if save param == true) and which will queue processing

-  - if I call either addon.streamToJS or addon.streamToFS
-      1) try to get cache from global. if could not - get file descriptor, get file size.
-      1) get file descriptor
-      2) get file size
-      create task container, emplace state of current template inside with acquired data.

 libuv callbacks are different for 3 cases:
   - for .cache from js.
 Error handling may seem cumbersome, but function .cache is meant to be used when template is valid and can be read to memory.